keras-team/governance/rfcs/20200827-keras-cv-scoping-design.md

 - Video Classification tasks.
 - Object Tracking tasks.

-Specifically, for Object Detection tasks, we propose keras-cv to include most anchor-based modules:
+Specifically, for Object Detection tasks, `keras-cv` will include most anchor-based modules:

 - Common objects such as anchor generator, box matcher.
 - Keras layer components such as ROI generator, NMS postprocessor.
 - Keras backbone components that fills the gap from keras-applications.
 - Keras losses and metrics, such as Focal loss and coco metrics.
 - Data loader and preprocessing for different dataset, such as COCO.

-For Semantic Segmentation tasks, we propose keras-cv to include:
+For Semantic Segmentation tasks, `keras-cv` will include:

-- Keras head components such as Atrous Spetial Pyramid Pooling (ASPP).
+- Keras head components such as Atrous Spatial Pyramid Pooling (ASPP).

-Criteria for keras-cv:
-- Widely accepted building components that serve various modeling tasks.
-- Tasks that improves model training.
-- Operations that will work in CPU/GPU/TPU.
+## Success criteria for `keras-cv`

+- Cover all modeling tasks listed above
+- Easy-to-use API
+- Models run on CPU/GPU/TPU seamlessly
+- State of the art performance
+- Models can be readily deployed to production

-Boundaries between keras-cv and keras-applications:
+## Boundaries between keras-cv and keras-applications

 - keras-applications will be improved to include basic building blocks such as mobilenet bottleneck, that include feature maps
 - keras-cv will depend on keras-applications for importing backbones.

-Boundaries between keras-cv and Tensorflow Addons:
+## Boundaries between keras-cv and Tensorflow Addons

 - Highly experimental modeling, layers, losses, etc, live in addons.
 - Components from addons will graduate to Model Garden, given it incurs more usage, and it works in CPU/GPU/TPU.
 The API interface will remain experimental after graduation.

-Boundaries between keras-cv and Model Garden:
+## Boundaries between keras-cv and Model Garden

 - End to end modeling workflow and model specific details live in Model Garden
 - Model garden will re-use most of the building blocks from keras-cv
 - Components from Model Garden can graduate to keras-cv, given it is widely accepted, it works performant in CPU/GPU/TPU.
 The API interface should remain stable after graduation.

-Dependencies:
+## Dependencies

-- Tensorflow version >= 2.4.
+- Tensorflow version >= 2.4
-- Tensorflow datasets.
+- Tensorflow datasets
 - Keras-applications

-Backwards compatibility:
+## Backwards compatibility

 We propose to guarantee major release backwards compatibility.

-Maintenance:
-This repository will be maintained by Keras team.
+## Maintenance & development process

+The `keras-cv` codebase will be primarily maintained by the Keras team at Google, with help and contributions from the community.
+The codebase will be developed on GitHub as part of the `keras-team` organization.
+The same process for tracking issues and reviewing PRs will be used as for the core Keras repository.

-Performance Benchmark:
+## Performance benchmark

-We will set-up Keras benchmark utilities to help users contribute to this repository.
+We will set up Keras benchmark utilities to help users contribute to this repository.

 ## Detailed Design

-Detailed design will be separate from scoping.
+Detailed design will be shared in a separate document (this document only focuses on scope).

 ## Questions and Discussion Topics

+Please share any questions or suggestion.